OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/31 October 2001.md

 - Planets in the solar system may shift out of orbits due to these influences.
 - The magnetic pole reversal is only partly explained by current dynamo theory.
 - Missing element in dynamo theory is the **crystalline ammonia core**.
+- The coming pole shift will involve a new axial orientation and magnetic reversal.

 ---

 ## Health, Diet, and Supplements